Welcome to the BRANE Lab!

 Figure 4 from Herdman & Takai, 2013

 Figure 8 from Herdman & Takai, 2013

 In addition to our work in perceptual and cognitive areas, we also work as methodologists in electrophysiology and neuroimaging.
-We develop neuroimaging tools to help answer research questions from multiple disciplines (Moiseev et al., 2011; Moiseev & Herdman, 2013; Herdman et al., in revision).
+We develop neuroimaging tools to help answer research questions from multiple disciplines (Moiseev et al., 2011; Moiseev & Herdman, 2013; Herdman et al., 2018).
 We also use functional connectivity analyses to capture the exciting changes in neural dynamics.
 Such methods used to study these networks are now being applied to neuroimaging data to provide deeper insights into unlocking the neural codes for perception and cognition.
 We are excited to be working in this area, which is rapidly receiving scientific interest from many researchers around the world.